adityakhemka12/adityakhemka12.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a PhD Candidate in Finance at Saïd Business School, University of Oxford.
+I am a fifth-year PhD Candidate in Finance at Saïd Business School, University of Oxford.
 I am interested in inequality, climate change, market macro-structure, financial intermediation and regulation.